uzyovoys/zenbot/_pages/botscript/var.md

 ### **lang** attribute
 Define user\'s request language code if you would like this variable to be evaluated only for particular language.

+### **channel** attribute
+Define channel IDs here to create this variable only for requests from the particular messengers.